Orbitale/processtime/README.md

 ## Install

+### From automated releases

+Check out the [releases](https://github.com/Orbitale/processtime/releases) page for the latest stable version and download the one for your operating system.

 ### Using Cargo

 You can run `cargo install processtime` if you have Rust and Cargo on your machine.